perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 ## How to install YOLOv5-WAL

-Here is how to install the environment.
+Here is how to install the environment (assuming git is already a package in your anaconda distribution).

 ```
 git clone https://github.com/perrettymea/YOLO-WAL-fluid-detection-WCI-data
+cd YOLO-WAL-fluid-detection-WCI-data
 cd requirements
 conda env create -f YOLOV5WAL.yml
 conda activate YOLOV5WAL